 \subsection{Parameter Setting}

-Here we discuss the influence of the relevant parameters for (i) the computation of the variant Randers metrics $\kF$, and (ii) the construction for the adaptive tubular neighbourhood, which dominate the extraction of geodesic paths in the proposed model.
+We discuss here the influence of the relevant parameters for (i) the computation of the modified Randers metrics $\kF$, and (ii) the construction of the adaptive tubular neighborhood, which dominate the extraction of Randers geodesic paths in the proposed model.